1

 4

-I propped up Magenta on the coat rack inside of our school’s cottage-inspired coffee shop.
-It was September, so I didn’t worry about her taking up space; It was still too hot for people to wear coats.
-I also thought it was hilarious seeing her dangle up there like she belonged.
+I propped up Magenta on the coat rack of our school’s cottagecore coffee shop.
+It was late September, so I didn’t worry about her taking up space.
+It was still too hot for people to wear coats.
+I also thought seeing her dangle up there like she belonged was hilarious.
 I ordered two black coffees from Alex, and they gave me a knowing smile.
 “We’re just studying,” I said.
 “We’re just friends,” I added as an afterthought, narrowing my eyes and pouting my lips.
-They said nothing, but their smile stayed as Nic walked in.
+They said nothing, but their smirk widened as Nic walked in.

 4.5

 “Did you ever make wishes on stars when you were younger?”
 Nic asked me.
-He was looking out of the coffee shop window at the blackening sky and I could see the orange glare of university lampposts reflecting in his reading glasses.
-We were supposed to be working on our Henry James’ essays but kept getting side-tracked with conversations about things like the fashion sense of vampires or the benefits of studying to orchestral balloon music, which we were currently listening to as an ironic joke.
-The table was littered with papers and laptops, as well as three coffee cups for each of us.
+He was looking out of the coffee shop window at the blackening sky, and I could see the orange glare of university lampposts reflecting in his reading glasses.
+We were supposed to be working on our Henry James essays but kept getting sidetracked with conversations about things like the fashion sense of vampires or the benefits of studying to orchestral balloon music, which we were currently listening to as a joke.
+The table was littered with papers, laptops, and three coffee cups per person.
 I was typing the same sentence over and over again, trying to figure out how to weasel the word “ludicrous” into my paper.
 As we worked, Nic became suddenly pensive and stopped writing to stare out of the window.
 I took the opportunity to stare at him, trying my best to hold the sighs that wanted to escape from me like little traitors.

 “Not really.
-Where I grew up there weren’t very many stars,” I said, letting the sentence I was typing run away before stopping it entirely, instead choosing to devote my attention to him while the little black bar began to flash idly on my laptop.
-“Outside of Seattle there were a few places to go stargazing, but I never really got the chance to.”
+Where I grew up, there weren’t very many stars,” I said, letting the sentence I was typing run away before stopping entirely, instead choosing to devote my attention to him.
+“Outside of Seattle, there were a few places to go stargazing, but I never really got the chance to.”

 “If you could wish for something right now on a star, what would you wish for?”
 He seemed pensive.
 Far-off.
-Like he was looking at something out there that I couldn’t see myself.
+Like he was looking at something I couldn’t see myself.

-“Probably to be rich enough to do whatever I was passionate about for the rest of my life without worrying,” I stated after a few more moments of admiring the boy in front of me.
-If he didn’t look at me, I was fine in staring, right?
+“Probably to be rich enough to do whatever I was passionate about for the rest of my life without worrying,” I stated after a few more moments of admiring him.
+If he didn’t look at me, I was fine staring.
 “I’m only half-joking.”

 “What are those passions?”
 He finally turned his gaze to meet mine.
 His eyes were so intense, so full of a desire I couldn’t name.
 I eventually had to look away for fear that he’d see the desire in mine.